LaunchCodeEducation/linux/content/git/walkthrough/cloning/index.md

 ---

 {{% notice note %}}
-We will be using the Repository forked in the previous walkthrough for the instructions below
+In this article we will be using the Repository we forked in the previous walkthrough article.
 {{% /notice %}}

 ## Git Clone

-Cloning a repo will work for any repository on github.
+Cloning a repo will work for any repository on GitHub you are authenticated to view.
 An original project, a forked project, or a project you have created previously that you would like to access on a new machine.

 The command used to accomplish this task is `git clone`.

-The main purpose of cloning a repository is to access remote files *locally* so that you can review or make changes to those files.
+The main purpose of cloning a repository is to setup a local repository that is an exact copy of a remote repository.
+This allows you to make changes and commits locally.
+You can always sync your local and remote repositories (`git push` & `git pull`).

 There are a few ways to clone a repository.
 The simplest way is to grab the github project url and run the `git clone` command inside of your terminal.

 ### Copy Github Project URL

-First things first, grab the desired github url from your repository by hitting the green `Code` button and copying the link within to your clipboard.
+Locate GitHub URL from your repository by hitting the green `Code` button and copying the link to your clipboard.

 ![git-clone-button](pictures/git-clone-button.png?classes=border)

-Now open up a new terminal and navgiate to the directory where you want the project to live.
+Now open up a new terminal and navigate to the directory where you want the project to live.
 In the below example you will see that we are cloning the project into the `Desktop` directory.

 ![git-clone-desktop](pictures/git-clone-desktop.png?classes=border)